-Everyone has their unique way of talking, sitting or walking and there is no reason why driving would be an exception.
-Everyone has their own style.
+Everyone has their unique way of talking, sitting or walking and driving is no exception.
+Each person has their own style.
 You may be inclined to break hard going round corners, or to pull quickly away from traffic lights.
-Now researchers have created a new way of measuring and identifying your driving footprint - and it is surprisingly accurate.
+Now researchers have created a new way of measuring and identifying your driving footprint – and it’s surprisingly accurate.

-The University of Washington study used a small sample of drivers aged 24-47 and asked them to drive the same car around a circuit, and then along an open road at 80 kmh.
-In the car were 16 sensors placed on various systems, for example, the brakes, accelerator, gears, engine revolutions per minute and speed.
+The University of Washington study used a small sample of drivers aged 24-47.
+It asked them to drive the same car around a circuit and then along an open road at 80 kmh.
+In the car were 16 sensors placed on various systems.
+For example, brakes, accelerator, gears, engine revolutions per minute and speed.

-Had researchers included other common variables, such as seat position, use of heating/cooling or favourite music and volume, the task could have been even easier.
+If researchers included other common choices – seat position, heating/cooling or favourite music and volume – identifying could have been easier.

 Why identify your driving footprint?

-It would be possible for rental car companies, insurance companies (or even parents) to discover:
+Rental car companies, insurance companies (or even parents) might discover:

 - Who should be – but is not – driving the car